DevDogs-UGA/DevDogs-Website/README.md

 ## Important Notes!
 - Refer to the [Figma](https://www.figma.com/design/mJZGzkMqu6JHfIzPl5zCkU/Website-Design?node-id=0-1&t=6ph7juLn0PV5AIhQ-1) to find what each issue references to keep consistent styling
-- For colors used through the website, reference colors.css
+- For colors used through the website, reference color.css

 ## How to Local Test
 To run the development server on your local machine (navigate to your project folder in the terminal):